 Over the years Beatrix added touches of luxury to Hill Top – look out for the marble fireplaces and fine china.
 She also displayed personal items, including gifts from friends and family.
 The plates on the kitchen wall were painted by Beatrix’s father Rupert Potter.

-The Treasure Room at the top of the stairs includes a display of Beatrix’s most precious things, including miniature doll’s house food, which was a gift from her late fiancé Norman Warne.
-Her illustrations of these miniscule meals appear in The Tale of Two Bad Mice.
+The Treasure Room at the top of the stairs includes a display of Beatrix’s most precious things, including the desk that stored her coded journal.

 The interiors of Hill Top feature in many of Beatrix’s little books after 1905.
 In The Tale of Tom Kitten (1907) it is home to Tabitha Twitchit and her three mischievous kittens, Moppet, Mittens and Tom.
 In The Tale of Samuel Whiskers (1908), Tom Kitten is captured by rats who scamper up Hill Top’s staircase.

-Children will delight in spotting areas in the garden and house that relate to the little books – Tom Kitten’s gate for example, Jemima Puddle-ducks rhubarb patch, the window and grandfather clock on the half landing from the Tale of Samuel Whiskas and the famous porch and front door from the Tale of Tom Kitten.
+Children will delight in spotting areas in the garden and house that relate to the little books – Tom Kitten’s gate for example, Jemima Puddle-duck's rhubarb patch, the window and grandfather clock on the half landing from The Tale of Samuel Whiskers and the famous porch and front door from The Tale of Tom Kitten.

 In 1913, Beatrix married William Heelis and moved to nearby Castle Cottage.
 However, she kept Hill Top as a place to work, entertain guests and display her collections.

 Hill Top remained a working farm during Beatrix’s lifetime, as it is today.
-As you make your way around the house, take time to notice the small things, Beatrix would have considered those just as much as the largest piece of furniture of biggest design choice.
+As you make your way around the house, take time to notice the small things which were as carefully chosen by Beatrix as some of the largest pieces of furniture.

-Beatrix Potter did much to promote the Herdwick breed and was the first woman to be elected president of the Herdwick Sheep Breeders Association, although she died before she took up the chair.
-You can see some of the awards and trophies she won at local agricultural shows for her sheep breeding on display.
+Beatrix did much to promote the Herdwick breed and was the first woman to be elected president of the Herdwick Sheep Breeders Association, although she died before she took up the chair.
+You can see some of the awards and trophies she won at local agricultural shows for her sheep breeding on display in the Scullery.

 Find out when Hill Top is open, how to get here, the things to see and do and more.